Video Cassette Recording: N1512 (Released 1976)

 The N1512 model offered composite video input and output connectors, but was otherwise the same as the N1502.
 The VCR-LP model N1700 was closely related to the later N1502 variant.
 Other, rarer Philips models included stereo sound and editing capabilities.

 Circuitry and internal layout was much more modular than the first generation Philips VCRs.
-Used quiet DC motors (First generation VCR's used hefty synchronous AC mains motors).
+Used quiet DC motors (First generation VCRs used hefty synchronous AC mains motors).
 Basically this model was the same as the Philips N1502 with an extra board for video in / out.
 Channel button 8 selected video in.

 N1700 (Released 1977)

 Superficially similar to the Philips N1502 both externally and internally.
 Some components were interchangeable between the two models.
 Slower tape-speed and a slant-azimuth recording technique (to almost eliminate cross-talk between video tracks without using tape-wasting guard-bands) made possible the longer playing time without a noticeable loss in picture quality.
-The mains lead was hard-wired into the machine however later releases of the N1700 had a removable lead - this would become standard on the N1702 model.
+The mains lead was hard-wired into the machine; however later releases of the N1700 had a removable lead - this would become standard on the N1702 model.
 Also on later models, presumably as the company had already started production of the N1702, the internal Video Head is also sometimes labelled as N1702 instead of N1700.
-The price in the UK was around £700 which would be over £4000 in 2017.
+The price in the UK was around £700 which would be over £5,500 in 2023.
 A Skantic branded clone model VCR 1209281 had the silver top design of the later N1702 model.

 Denis Norden promoted this model in the industrial video "The Philips Time Machine".